A spiral journey

 Nevertheless, the game spread all over Europe by the end of the 16th and the beginning of the 17th century.
 The first mention of the game comes from the Medici's court in Florence, around 1580, where it was known as the renewed noble game of the goose of the Greeks.

 The phrase “Renewed… of the Greeks” could nevertheless evoke a certain correspondence between the myth of the labyrinth and the drawing of the game of the goose.

 The game was also mentioned in the London archives of 1597.
 The oldest piece in France dates back to 1601.

 It is at least to the credits of the antique origins of the game to stress the initiation character of a progression.
 It consists in fact to go through a spiral pattern of 63 fields drawn on a wooden or cardboard game board.
 Among these 63 fields, 14 are representing a goose and the 49 others are empty or full of drawings around themes destined to attract people found of history of morals, customs, sciences, industry, fashion, gastronomy, great monuments etc. The game also dealt with mythology, religion, historic or political events, geography and voyages, animals, flowers and so on.

-You can have a look at the game of the goose in the museum of childhood.
+You can have a look at the game of the goose in the Education fund.